top of page

 Whether it’s the loss of a person, a relationship, a role, a job, or even a version of yourself you thought you’d be - you’re sitting in that disorienting space where familiar ground has shifted beneath you.

 In our space together: Grief is not about death alone - it’s about any significant ending.
-It’s not linear; it’s that merry-go-round or slide where feelings circle back unexpectedly.
+It’s not linear; it’s that merry-go-round where feelings circle back unexpectedly.
 You have permission to feel the messiness of it - the pain, the numbness, the anger, the relief, the guilt about the relief - all of it.
 Grieving well doesn’t mean moving through it quickly or getting “over it.”
 It means making space for what needs to come next while honouring what was.

 My Approach